-PHASE THREE Key Development Completion of balance of permissible residential development on western side of Plan Lands: Option A (relocation of 220 kV lines) - approx. 460 dwellings Option B (retention of existing 220 kV lines) - approx. 460 dwellings Key Outcomes Required before Next Phase Site made available for construction of a second primary school on the remaining designated primary school on the eastern or western side of the Plan Lands ^b Completion of Oldcourt Park Rationale Two primary schools and parkland facilities will be required to meet the existing and future population needs of the Plan Lands and its surrounding suburban hinterland.
+PHASE FOUR Key Development Completion of balance of permissible residential development on western side of Plan Lands d Option A (relocation of 220 kV lines) - approx. 110 dwellings Option B (retention of existing 220 kV lines) - approx. 110 dwellings Key Outcomes Required before Next Phase Commencement of construction of the designated Primary School on the eastern side of the Plan lands and the Primary School and/or Post-Primary School on the western side of the Plan Lands.
+Demonstrate compliance with the provision of road improvements and traffic requirements as per the Local Area Plan Accessibility and Movement Strategy and all other relevant traffic related plans, guidelines and studies.
+Rationale A primary school on the eastern section of the LAP lands and a primary school and/or post primary school on the western section of the LAP lands will be required to meet the existing and new population needs of the Plan Lands and its surrounding suburban hinterland.

-^a Extant Planning Permissions
+a Extant Planning Permissions

-It is possible that 1,180 dwellings could be built on the eastern side of the Plan Lands if all extant permission for residential development were to be fully built or completed prior to their expiration.
+It is possible that 1,180\ dwellings could be built on the eastern side of the Plan Lands if all extant permission for residential development were to be fully built or completed prior to their expiration.
 The densities, layouts and dwelling-types of these permitted developments are not in keeping with the objectives of this plan and would require extensive engineered solutions that would not be in accordance with SUDS principles.
-Some of these permissions are close to expiry including the Ballycullen partnership permission, which includes for approx. 380 dwelling and is due to expire in January 2014.
+Some of these permissions are close to expiry.
 Furthermore, aspects of the permitted developments may no longer be viable under the current housing market and economic climate.
 New applications lodged for development on these sites would be looked upon favourably, provided that: